H6ri19/authentication-using-React/README.md

 https://www.postman.com/
 sign your account

-npm i express-async-handler
+npm i express-async-handler,
 create a account and download monogdb compress

-npm i bcryptjs
+npm i bcryptjs,
 npm i jsonwebtoken

-npm i react-router-dom
+npm i react-router-dom,
 npm i -D concurrently

+npm run client :client Entry on work size ,one more think admit can not acress password and key, npm run server :work on server only , npm run dev : it one both side at time